User advocacy: In technical communication

 Risk communication is a user advocacy subfield centered on communicating and mitigating risks in products and environments.

-Benefits of user advocacy in product design
+Benefits

 User advocacy also helps make the effects of design decisions easier to measure because the traits and characteristics of user personas often consist of crowdsourced suggestions from actual users.
 Suggestions for improvement are generalized and prioritized according to frequency, severity, or an alignment with corporate initiatives.
 As a result, design decisions become less about a designer and more about fulfilling the needs of users, as the suggestions for improvement are typically provided directly by the users themselves.